mukhtarB/trivia-app/backend/README.md

 -   Fetches a paginated set of questions, a total number of questions, all categories and current category string.
 -   Request Arguments: `page` - integer
--   Returns: An object with 10 paginated questions, total questions, object including all categories, current category string, and a success boolean
+-   Returns: An object with 10 paginated questions, total questions, object including all categories, current category list, and a success boolean

 ```json
 {